ichbindev/ichbindev/README.md

 ### ich bin dev

+// TODO: add a pretty header picture or something

 Trying to get some code in every day no matter what.
 [Follow me on Twitter](https://www.twitter.com/ichbindev) or [check out my blog!](https://www.ichbin.dev)

-I have recently changed my username from `ichbindeveloper` to `ichbindev`.
-I think I have fixed all of the links but if I missed any you can remove `-eloper` from the URL to fix it.

 <!--
 **cmlinac/cmlinac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.